Download the Onshape Mobile App

 Figure 5: Import directly from Onshape to SimScale via the available plug-in.

-In SimScale, users can add higher fidelity to their qualified models.
-Here are some examples:
+In SimScale, users can add significantly higher fidelity to their qualified models and access simulation types not available in basic CAD packages.
+Here are some examples of SimScale's advanced capabilities:

 The model can be split in half, using the symmetry boundary condition, increasing the total mesh node count to improve accuracy.
 Using 2nd-order mesh elements and utilizing mesh refinements on regions of particular interest also add to the final accuracy, especially when it comes to bending behavior.